jaivial/PORTFOLIO-ASTRO/DEPLOY_GUIDE.md

 1. Make changes to your project locally.
 2. Run `npm run build` locally.
-3. Run the `rsync` command again from your local machine:
+3. Run the `rsync` command again from your local machine (using the command corresponding to your Nginx `root` setting - typically Option 1 after the recent change):
     ```bash
+    # Use this if your Nginx root is /var/www/jaimedigitalstudio.com/dist
-    rsync -avz --delete dist/ your_vps_user@178.16.130.178:/var/www/jaimedigitalstudio.com/
+    rsync -avz --delete dist your_vps_user@178.16.130.178:/var/www/jaimedigitalstudio.com/
     ```
+    *(Or use `rsync -avz --delete dist/ ...` if you reverted Nginx root to `/var/www/jaimedigitalstudio.com`)*

 Your site will be updated with the latest build.